Vijaykumar-Koduru/Vijaykumar-Koduru/README.md

 # Welcome to my DevOps Journey! 🚀

-I'm [Your Name], a **DevOps Engineer** from [Your Location], passionate about automation, cloud-native tech, and scalable infrastructure.
+I'm Vijaykumar, a **DevOps Engineer** from Hyderabad, passionate about automation, cloud-native tech, and scalable infrastructure.

 ### My DevOps Stack ⚙️